junh1024/junh1024-Documents/Games/Dirt 1 Guide.md

 ## Introduction

 Dirt is a off-road racing game by Codemasters, a UK studio.
-Released in 2007 for PC, PS3, xbox, XXX.
+Released in 2007 for PC, PS3, xbox 360.

 ## Background